 Pythagorean Inequality

-Directions: Using the digits 1 through 6 at most one time each, place a digit in each box to find three side lengths that are two-digits each and form an acute triangle.
+Directions: Using the digits 1 to 6, at most one time each, place a digit in each box to find three side lengths that are two-digits each and form an acute triangle.

 Hint